Level 3 Port Agent

 This occupation is found in the shipping industry and located in ports around the country.
 These ports range considerably in size, from major import/export centres through too much smaller and more remote ports.
 Port agents work for commercial companies, that may be based in a port or off site.

 The broad purpose of the occupation is to represent the vessel operations/owners to facilitate the efficient arrival, working, and departure of their vessels in a port.
 They do this by supporting vessel progress during a voyage (anywhere in the world) and by ensuring the vessel captain has the help and assistance they need.
-This support can be very wide-ranging, from making sure the vessles have the right permissions, and the correct crew complement, through to having enough provisions onboard.
+This support can be very wide-ranging, from making sure the vessels have the right permissions, and the correct crew complement, through to having enough provisions onboard.

-Maximum £13,000 - Non-levy employer contribution (5%)
+Maximum £13,000 - Non levy employer contribution (5%)

 Career Options and Progression

 A port agent can work in a variety of roles within liner and tramp ship and port agents.
 They may progress onto a career in ship regulation or a range of maritime professional services.
-Apprentices can undertake further study with the Institute of Chartered Shipbrokers or higher level diplomas with Lloyds Maritime Academy.
+Apprentices can undertake further study with the Institute of Chartered Shipbrokers or higher-level diplomas with Lloyds Maritime Academy.
 Apprentices can progress onto Port Marine Operations Officer L4.